 As mentioned, the best way to effortlessly bypass the ban on your favorite websites is to use a VPN.
 Short for Virtual Private Network, a VPN changes the way you connect to the internet by routing all your traffic through a remote second server.

-Many people use VPNs for their privacy benefits.
+Many people use VPNs for their private benefits.
 Since they divert traffic away from your local network and encrypt all data transmissions, VPNs can keep you hidden from the government, hackers, and anyone else trying to spy on what you do online.
 Another very popular use for VPNs is tricking websites into thinking you’re located in another country.
 Most VPN providers have servers all over the world, disguising your actual location whenever you visit a website.

 These two benefits combine to make VPNs the ideal way around for website blocking.
 With a VPN, you can re-route your traffic through a server in a country where your website of choice isn’t banned, and the government won’t be able to see that you’re doing it.